-A live creation experience: twelve artists at work, from Quebec, Canada, Switzerland and France.
+A live creation experience: thirteen artists at work, from Quebec, Canada, Switzerland and France.

 Lively exchanges and discussions with the artists, live painting sessions, installations, sculptural pieces, artist talks, and more.